colinrozzi/theater-chat/README.md

 ### Model Options

-Different models you can use:
+Different models you can use in the `config.model_config` section:

 ```json
 // Claude Sonnet 4